Mazloum Abdi: Relations with the post-Assad Syrian government (2024–2026)

 After several failed negotiations, Abdi met with Syrian president Ahmed al-Sharaa on 10 March 2025.
 Mazloum announced the SDF agreed to integrate into state institutions.
-Ahmed al-Sharaa declared: "We are committed to building a better future that guarantees the rights of all Syrians and fulfils their aspirations for peace and dignity," he wrote on X after signing the deal in Damascus on Monday alongside interim President Ahmed al-Sharaa.
+Ahmed al-Sharaa declared: "We are committed to building a better future that guarantees the rights of all Syrians and fulfils their aspirations for peace and dignity," he wrote on X after signing the deal in Damascus on Monday alongside President Ahmed al-Sharaa.
 Turkish president Recep Tayyip Erdoğan tolerates this agreement and clearly states in his statement that airports, oil fields and border crossings should come under the control of the government in Damascus, thus destroying the original demand of Mazloum Abdi and the Kurdish parties for autonomy in the country.
 Erdogan further added in televised comments: "We attach great importance to the territorial integrity of our neighbour Syria, the preservation of its unitary structure, and the strengthening of its unity and stability."
 Before Erdoğan's statement, a Turkish official said that the Turkish Government was "cautiously optimistic" about the deal but focused on its implementation.
 This agreement was viewed with controversy, as the same week factions of the Syrian Armed Forces carried out mass killings in the Alawite region in the west of the country.

 This led many to believe that with such an agreement, al-Sharaa can achieve a positive image in the Western world after these events, and is less intended to benefit the Kurds in Syria.
 Mazloum Abdi condemned the violence against the Alawites, with calling on Ahmad al-Sharaa to hold the perpetrators of the massacres accountable, and to stop the violence.
 Abdi stated extremist groups were attempting to "create sectarian conflicts and settle internal scores" across Syria.
 The deadline for the merger has been set for the end of 2025.

-The Kurdish National Council and other Kurdish groups declared on Monday that it was unaware of a recent landmark meeting between Syria's interim President Ahmed al-Sharaa and Kurdish-led Syrian Democratic Forces (SDF) chief Mazloum Abdi.

 However, under the conditions it is known that there will be joint operations between the SDF and Damascus government forces against remnants and sleeper cells of ISIS in the Syrian desert.
 Al-Sharaa promised to go after war criminals belonging to the former regime.
 On 29 March, Abdi said it will not adhere to the decisions of the new transitional government, alleging that its composition allowed a single faction to maintain control and did not represent the diversity of Syria.

+Syrian Constitutional Declaration

+In an interview with Rudaw Media Network on 15 August, Abdi said the constitutional declaration had already been drafted before the March 10 agreement was signed, and that they did not have the opportunity to incorporate the provisions they had agreed upon into the constitution.
+He said that if a new constitution is drafted, it should incorporate these agreements, particularly provisions concerning Kurdish rights and the Kurdish language.
+Abdi also stressed the need for political unity among Kurds to preserve these gains and ensure their inclusion in the Syrian constitution.